22 Recursion and fixed points

 }

-The structure is identical to Y, except each x(x) is wrapped in function(v) ....
+The structure is identical to Y, except each x(x) wears a function(v) ... coat.
 That single change is the difference between divergence and termination in a strict language.

 fact <- Z(function(f) function(n) {